renataharcarik/renataharcarik.github.io/image_github_converter/README.md

-# The Markdown to HTML Image Converter
+# Markdown to HTML Image Converter
-is a simple app I created to help me reduce image size of images uploaded to Github.
-As a front-end developer I regularly use a before and after approach to showcase my changes.
-As a former tech-writer I also want to keep the github issues clean and concise as much as possible.
-Pasting an image to github directly sometimes results in gigantic images splattered over the whole screen.
-To make the process of making the images smaller easier, I created this app.
+This app helps to reduce the size of images uploaded to GitHub.
+It converts Markdown image syntax to HTML with a specified width, keeping GitHub issues clean and concise.
+The app is useful for front-end developers to showcase before-and-after changes with smaller images.

 | Before | After |
 | ------------- | ------------- |